 Advanced Jazz Band is a large ensemble specializing in music from the American jazz tradition.
 It focuses on performance and gives two major concerts a year.
 Previous experience on an instrument is required.
 Students also perform in small combos incorporating other styles such as rock, pop, fusion and funk, depending on their experience.
 Students work on improvisation and other fundamental skills in combos meeting every other Thursday after school.
 Participating students earn one full arts credit for their yearlong commitment.
 (Yearlong commitment, meets for three E periods) Prerequisite: Audition or instructor approval.
 (1 credit)

 Introduction to Chamber Orchestra is a performance-oriented class in which students study instrumental technique and basic musicianship skills.
-Students learn fundamental principles for successful performance in an orchestral environment, including sight-reading, ear training and rhythmic studies.
-The repertoire is drawn from the classical genre of music ranging from 1650 to the present day.
+Students learn fundamental principles for successful performance in an orchestral environment, including sight-reading, ear training and rhythm studies.
+Repertoire is drawn from 1650 to the present day.
 This class is open to musicians of all levels.
 Upon successful completion of this course, students may join Urban Chamber Orchestra during the second half of Fall term.
 Students are able to perform in the Winter Concert with the Chamber Orchestra.
 (Open to Freshmen and other interested students; meets during Fall term) Intro to Chamber Orchestra is a prerequisite for Chamber Orchestra.
 (1/2 credit)

-Chamber Orchestra is an ensemble focusing on music from the Baroque and Classical eras through contemporary styles.
+Chamber Orchestra is an ensemble exploring repertoire from the Baroque, Classical, Romantic and Contemporary eras.
 The ensemble performs two large concerts a year.
 Previous experience on an instrument is required.
-Through rehearsal preparation, all students acquire pedagogical knowledge of their instrument, enhance their rhythmic skills, and increase their listening and ensemble skills.
-Additionally, students will rehearse in small chamber groups (one instrument on a part) with coaching sessions every other Thursday after school.
-In these small groups, students will learn how to rehearse independently, communicate effectively, and perform standard classical chamber music.
+Through rehearsal preparation, all students acquire a working knowledge of their instrument, enhance their rhythmic skills, and increase their listening and ensemble skills.
+Additionally, students will rehearse in small chamber groups with coaching sessions every other Thursday after school.
+In these small groups, students will learn how to rehearse independently, communicate effectively, and perform a variety of chamber music.
 Participating students earn one full arts credit for their yearlong commitment.
 (Yearlong commitment; meets for three E periods a week.)
 Prerequisite: Intro to Chamber, Audition or instructor approval.
 (1 credit)

-20th Century American Popular Music: Students will acquire a familiarity with the basic music structures and stylistic developments of American popular music, as well as becoming familiar with some of the major artists and innovators of this music.
-Particular vocal and instrumental styles that will be studied include Spirituals, Blues, Be-bop, Tin Pan Alley, Rap, Rock, American Musicals and R&B. The goal of studying these genres is to give the student a sense not only of chronology but the interconnectedness of these forms.
+20th Century American Popular Music: From Ragtime to Rap Students will acquire a familiarity with the basic music structures and stylistic developments of American popular music, as well as becoming familiar with some of the major artists and innovators of this music.
+Particular vocal and instrumental styles that will be studied include Spirituals, Blues, Be-bop, Tin Pan Alley, Rap, Rock, American Musicals and R&B. Students will gain an understanding of chronology and interconnectedness of these forms, and their interation with the history of each era.
 Our course materials will include primary source documents (newspaper articles and reviews, interviews, testimonials, and memoirs), and we will study recorded examples and videos by some of the major artists of the 20th century.
-Many of the recordings we hear will be hard-to-find archival recordings and videos of artists playing in their prime.
+Many of the recordings we hear will be archival recordings and videos of artists playing in their prime.
 (1/2 credit)

 Music Theory 1 answers the questions “How does music work?
 How does one create original music?“ Music Theory 1 is geared toward achieving a greater understanding of and facility with the music that we listen to, perform and create.
 This course accommodates multiple experience levels; no previous experience is necessary.
 Students with previous experience will explore topics on a deeper, more challenging level.
 Topics include solfege, notation, intervals, scales, melodic writing, Roman numeral analysis, chords, basic chord progressions and musical forms.
 This course is a prerequisite for UAS Music Theory 2: Advanced Music Theory/Composition, Applied Music Theory and UAS Music Production and Engineering.
 Prerequisite: Intro to Chorus, Intro to Jazz Band, Intro to Chamber Orchestra or instructor approval (1/2 credit)